Adam Rex Pope

 ENGL 5963, Technical Editing and User Experience Design

 Ph.D.
-Purdue University in Rhetoric and Composition, specializing in Technical and Professional Writing & Public Rhetorics
+Purdue University in English, focus in Rhetoric and Composition, specializing in Technical and Professional Writing & Public Rhetorics

 (in press) "Understanding the Writing Demands of Crowdfunding Campaigns with the Genre Mapping Report."
 Business and Professional Communication Quarterly.